Wayfair and the Impact on Out-of-State Manufacturing

 The Back Story

 South Dakota v.
 Wayfair has its roots in the 1992 Supreme Court of the United States (SCOTUS) case North Dakota v.
 Quill.
-Quill had no physical location, no employees and no inventory in ND, but they did sell office equipment into ND via catalog and direct mail advertising.
+Quill had no physical location, employees, or inventory in ND, but it did sell office equipment in ND via catalog and direct mail advertising.
 ND argued that Quill established a physical presence by selling the product to ND customers.
-The SCOTUS concluded that a business whose contacts are by mail only, lacks the physical presence required to charge, collect and remit sales taxes.
+The SCOTUS concluded that a business whose contacts are by mail only lacks the physical presence required to charge, collect, and remit sales taxes.

 What’s Manufacturing Have to Do with It?